Usage

 watch [ports ethX [,…]] [details | summary] [hidden] [limit X]

-Watch for any neighbor changes and report them as soon as
+Watch for any neighbor changes and report them as soon as they

-If limit is specified, lldpcli will exit after receiving the
+limit is specified, lldpcli will exit after receiving the

 specified number of events.